PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

 # Capstone-1-Road-Trip-Log
 Springboard Capstone 1 - Road Trip Log

-- Goal: The goal of this app is to provide users with a way to create daily logs for road trips.
+1. **Goal**: The goal of this app is to provide users with a way to create daily logs for road trips.
 User’s create text posts, and can upload images relating to the post.
 User’s may optionally input any expenses that day, and add notes on maintenance (oil changes, tire rotations, etc.).
 The app could be expanded to be a social network with other nomads, where their route is shared, along with pictures and posts.

-- Demographic: This app is targeted to anyone underway on a road trip.
+2. **Demographic**: This app is targeted to anyone underway on a road trip.
 The app will be more useful to long term RVers and “van lifers”, but is accessible to anyone on a multi day trip.

-- Data/API
+3. **Data/API**
-The IP-API can be used to obtain a user’s geographic location from their IP address.
+The [IP-API](https://ip-api.com/docs/api:json) can be used to obtain a user’s geographic location from their IP address.
-The Image Charts API can be used to generate charts of user expenses, daily mileage, etc.
+The [Image Charts](https://documentation.image-charts.com/) API can be used to generate charts of user expenses, daily mileage, etc.
-The Observable API could be used to create interactive maps plotting the trip based on post locations  (stretch goal).
+The [Observable](https://github.com/d3/d3/blob/main/API.md) API could be used to create interactive maps plotting the trip based on post locations  (stretch goal).

-Outline
+4. **Outline**
 Database Schema
 User:
 Username